vanvalenlab/kiosk-tf-serving/README.md

 ### TensorFlow Serving

 This repo contains the files necessary to build a container to run tensorflow serving.
+The container will run `write_config_file.py` which will read files from a cloud bucket and deploy tensorflow-serving based on an auto-generated config file.
+This will expose all versions of all models in the bucket via RPC API and REST API.

 Compile the docker container by running